microsoft/semantipy/RESPONSIBLE_AI_FAQ.md

 ## How do I provide feedback on Semantipy?

 Users can provide feedback directly through the GitHub interface by flagging issues.
-The team will monitor and update the repository in case severe issues, including harms, are found.
+The team will monitor and update the repo in the event severe issues, including harms, are found.

+We welcome feedback and collaboration from our audience.
+If you have suggestions, questions, or observe unexpected/offensive behavior in our technology, please contact us at semantipy@microsoft.com.
+Should the team have reports of undesired behavior or discover issues on their own, this repo will be updated with appropriate mitigations.